openforis/sepal-doc/docs/source/cli/index.rst

 CLI tools
 ---------

-The SEPAL platform includes a variety of useful command-line interface (CLI) utilities to help resolve specific problems, including, but not limited to:
+The SEPAL platform includes a variety of useful command-line interface (CLI) utilities to help resolve specific problems such as:

 -   Geospatial Data Abstraction Library (GDAL)
 -   Google Drive (Drive)